Nicuschgifthub/Html-Canvas-Window-Manager/readme.md

-# HTML Canvas Window Manager
+# Old HTML Canvas Window Manager

-A lightweight HTML website featuring a canvas-based window manager.
-It allows creating draggable and resizable windows directly on the canvas.
+Was a lightweight HTML website featuring a canvas-based window manager.
+Its now on the way of transformation to my new web app.

+The repo name in the future will be Web Based Fixture Console (FGM using HCW's)

-## Features
+## HCW Features only

 - Create multiple windows on the canvas
 - Drag windows around freely
 - Resize windows dynamically
-- (Upcoming) Buttons, input fields, and more interactive elements

 ## Usage

-Install all packages and run it via node.js open the site in the browser
+Install express and run it via node.js open the site in the browser

 ## Planned Updates

-- Rewrite everything to be a browser based Fixture console via ArtNet
+- Currently rewriting everything to be a browser based Fixture console via ArtNet

 ## Current Status of the Fixture control